Theory for the spectral splitting exponent of exceptional points: Introduction

 A salient property of EPs is their sensitive spectral response to perturbations, which is rooted in their singular wave-function structure.
 Unlike Hermitian degeneracies, where eigenstates remain orthogonal, EPs are characterized by the simultaneous coalescence of both eigenvalues and their corresponding eigenstates.
 This fundamental distinction leads to significantly different responses to perturbations.
 Specifically, under a perturbation of strength $\epsilon$, the spectral splitting for a Hermitian degeneracy scales at most linearly with $\epsilon$ ($\Delta E \sim \epsilon$).
 In stark contrast, the splitting for an $N$th-order EP (where $N$ eigenstates coalesce) can scale as $\Delta E \sim \epsilon^{1/N}$~\cite{PhysRevA.101.033820, chen2017exceptional, hodaei2017enhanced}.
 The ratio of these responses, $\epsilon^{1/N}/\epsilon = \epsilon^{(1-N)/N}$, diverges in the limit $\epsilon \rightarrow 0$.
-This indicates that the response of an EP to a perturbation can be much stronger than that of any Hermitian degeneracy, a property that makes EPs exceptional candidates for enhancing sensitivity in sensing applications~\cite{PhysRevLett.112.203901, PhysRevA.93.033809, chen2017exceptional, hodaei2017enhanced, PhysRevLett.123.213901, PhysRevLett.122.153902, PhysRevApplied.12.024002, PhysRevLett.125.240506, PhysRevA.101.053846, PhysRevResearch.6.033284}.
+This indicates that the response of an EP to a perturbation can be much stronger than that of any Hermitian degeneracy, a property that makes EPs exceptional candidates for enhancing sensitivity in sensing applications~\cite{PhysRevLett.112.203901, PhysRevA.93.033809, chen2017exceptional, hodaei2017enhanced, PhysRevLett.123.213901, PhysRevLett.122.153902, PhysRevApplied.12.024002, PhysRevLett.125.240506, PhysRevA.101.053846, PhysRevResearch.6.033284}. {\zbb The ultimate performance in practical devices, however, is limited by noise, which bounds the signal-to-noise ratio~\cite{lau2018fundamental,Chen_2019}.
+Strategies to overcome this limitation remain an active area of research~\cite{Kononchuk2022}.
+A deeper understanding of the spectral splitting behavior can shed new light on these key problems. }